OK, so your cruise countdown is on.

 For example, in Juneau, we went on our own with Harv & Marv’s Outback Adventures for whale watching and a stop at Mendenhall Glacier.

 Harv & Marv’s boats were either six- or 12-seater boats with nice hydraulic seats for handling the bumps with ease, and a great viewing platform up front and out back.
-By comparison, the boats our cruisemates got on had more than 100 people on them, and they were trying to elbow one another out of the way to see the whales, whereas our smaller boats stayed out longer, got closer, and we had plenty of arm space to see the whales.
+By comparison, the boats our cruisemates got on had more than 100 people on them, and they were trying to elbow one another out of the way to see the whales.
+Our smaller boats stayed out longer, got closer, and we had plenty of arm space to see the whales.

 Harv & Marv’s cost about 30 percent less than the ship’s excursions and, in our estimation, offered a better value and experience.